IIP Placements in Engineering, Physics and Math

 Location: Kraków, Poland

-The Department of Telecommunications (AGH University of Science and Technology, Krakow, Poland) is an important center for education and research in communications technologies focusing on high-speed networking and services to the e-world.
+The Department of Telecommunications at AGH University of Science and Technology is an important center for education and research in communications technologies focusing on high-speed networking and services to the e-world.
 Specific research topics carried out at the Department of Telecommunications include multimedia communication systems, next generation Internet, and wireless 4G networks.
-Interns will be involved in one of the research projects (solving a specific task).
+IIP interns will be involved in one of the research projects (solving a specific task).
 Academic background in Electrical Engineering and Computer Science is preferred.
+Two placements have been established for IIP interns.

 Location: Entebbe, Uganda